A-Momin/noteshub/nts/notes_aws.md

 -   `Secondary Index`: Secondary Index in Amazon DynamoDB is a separate data structure that allows you to query and retrieve data from a DynamoDB table using attributes other than the primary key.
 There are two types of secondary indexes: global secondary index and local secondary index.

     -   `Global Secondary Index`: A Global Secondary Index is an independent data structure that has its own partition key and sort key.
 It does not require to be created at the same time as the table.
+GSIs index all items in the table by default, provided the indexed attributes (partition key and/or sort key) exist.
+If an item lacks the attributes defined in the GSI key schema, it is excluded from the index.
 It enables querying based on attributes not included in the main table's primary key.
 Here's how it works:

         -   `Data Copying`: DynamoDB automatically copies data from the main table to the GSI.
 The copied data includes the primary key attributes as well as projected attributes.
         -   `Querying`: You can query a GSI using the Query operation, providing the GSI's partition key and optional sort key values.
 The query results are limited to the data present in the GSI.